gangeshbaskerr/DriverDrowsinessDetection-OneAPI/README.md

     oneAPI is an open-source software toolkit developed by Intel that simplifies the development of high-performance, heterogeneous applications.
 It allows       developers to write code that can run efficiently on a variety of architectures, including CPUs, GPUs, and FPGAs. oneDNN (Deep Neural Network) is a part     of oneAPI and is an optimized library for deep learning.
 It provides highly optimized building blocks for neural network models that run efficiently on a     variety of hardware platforms.

 2) **Machine Learning :**
-    _How to use machine learning for identifiying the facial features from a drivers face to detect drowsiness_
+    _How to use machine learning for identifiying the facial features from a drivers face to detect drowsiness._

 3) **Convolutional Neural Network(CNN) :**
     _How to build, train and fine-tune convolutional neural networks for image and video classification._